bethrobson/Head-First-HTML5/README.txt

-Chapter 2: A Little Code - Introducing JavaScript and the DOM Chapter 3: A Little Interaction - Event Handlers and All That Jazz Chapter 4: Serious JavaScript - JavaScript Functions and Objects Chapter 5: Extroverted Pages - JavaScript and Web Services Chapter 6: GeoLocation - Making your HTML Location Aware Chapter 7: The Canvas - Bring out your Inner Artist Chapter 8: Video (with special guest, The Canvas) - Not Your Father's TV Chapter 9: A Little More Closet Space - Web Storage
+Chapter 2: A Little Code - Introducing JavaScript and the DOM Chapter 3: A Little Interaction - Event Handlers and All That Jazz Chapter 4: Serious JavaScript - JavaScript Functions and Objects Chapter 5: GeoLocation - Making your HTML Location Aware Chapter 6: Extroverted Apps - JavaScript and Web Services Chapter 7: The Canvas - Bring out your Inner Artist Chapter 8: Video (with special guest, The Canvas) - Not Your Father's TV Chapter 9: A Little More Closet Space - Web Storage